 Q: Could you give an example?

-A: “Yes - over a couple of months of using BIOEFFECT, the thickness of your skin increases, allowing it to retain water better.
-By doing so, the skin gains more and more volume.
+A: “Yes - over a couple of months of using BIOEFFECT, the thickness of your skin visibly increases, allowing it to retain water better.
+By doing so, the skin appears more and more voluminous.
 We have both in-house studies and independent studies demonstrating this.
 Even when you stop using EGF, you'll still retain the same moisture level for quite a while after.
 This is the difference between the two types of cosmetics.
 When you take off your typical day cream in the evening, your moisture level drops to its previous state within a few hours.
 EGF has a completely different approach, it’s a long-term investment in your skin”.